DCtheTall/twilly/README.md

 I am always open to suggested features and contributions from other developers who want to make twilly better!

+### Trigger Flows outside of the `twilly()` function

+As pointed out in [Issue #3](https://github.com/DCtheTall/twilly/issues/3) it would be nice to be able to trigger flows from other places in your Node application outside of the `twilly` function.
+This seems like a common use case and seems feasible though I have not actually tried implementing.
+PRs are welcome if anyone is interested as well.

 ### Filtering Actions

 Right now there is no way to "filter" (or skip) Actions in a Flow.
 Either